MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-copy-move-import-items.md

 ---
 title: Can't copy, move, or import more than 1,000 items to a public folder
-description: When you try to copy, move, or import more than 1,000 items to a public folder in Outlook, the operation fails with the error messages.
+description: When you try to copy, move, or import more than 1,000 items to a public folder in Outlook, the operation fails and returns error messages.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm